- Masterclass Series

 - Course Code

-This series of online lectures will provide a deep dive in to a range of topics about blindness and low vision.
-Dr Sue Silveira will provide answers to all the questions we received after her Blind and Low Vision Masterclass Series 2021.
+This series of online lectures provides a deep dive in to a range of topics about blindness and low vision.

 Session 1 The basic eye examination

 This presentation will provide an overview of the basic eye examination.
 We will discuss who needs an eye examination and how eye examinations can be accessed.
 We will also look at the professionals involved and their roles.
 The typical basic eye examination will be explored and we will touch on how the information that appears in eye reports can be interpreted.